Blue Archive: Development and production

 A Simplified Chinese version of the game for China release has been revealed in works in March 2023, as the Chinese authority released a statement regarding passing of the games to be played in the country.
 The game website later went live alongside the first preview on March 31, 2023, with pre-registrations are open on the same day.
-A closed beta test is done between June and July 2023, and on August 3, 2023, the game finally went live in China as an open beta.
+A closed beta test was done between June and July 2023, and on August 3, 2023, the game finally went live in China as an open beta.
 The Chinese version is published by Yostar and includes Chinese voice dub for the characters, including the main stories.
-Yostar later ported this game to HarmonyOS NEXT in November 2024, which mobile operating system from Huawei and first revealed at Huawei Devices's Official Bilibili account page, and it was available in Mainland China.
+Yostar later ported this game to HarmonyOS NEXT in November 2024, which is a mobile operating system from Huawei and first revealed at Huawei Devices's Official Bilibili account page, and it was available in mainland China.

 In October 2023, Nexon announced that the Global version would be available in the Galaxy Store for Samsung phones.
 This version was released on October 31.

-According to an interview in Taiwan in December 2023, PD Kim Yong Ha explains that they have planned ahead for two years and is expecting a 15-years minimum of development with their approach.
-He also said that for the time being, they are focusing on remediating crash issues that commonly happened in the game, with reason being their 3D model has becoming more complex as the time goes.
+According to an interview in Taiwan in December 2023, PD Kim Yong Ha explains that they have planned ahead for two years and is expecting 15-years minimum of development with their approach.
+He also said that for the time being, they are focusing on remediating crash issues that commonly happened in the game, with the reason being that their 3D model has become more complex as time continues.
 He also said that there is no plan for any PC version of the game for now.

 The lineup change of the development team happened in 2024 which saw Byeong-lim Park, once the co-director for the Japanese version of the game left the team to handle a new project alongside two other founding members, Cha Min-seo and Im Jong-gyu.
 Positions such as main scenario writer and art director changed hands from Isakusan and Hwangsang to Oh Hyun-seok and 9ml respectively.
 Kim Yong Ha returns to head director position of the game after being in a "supervising role" for a while.
 While he admits that the sudden announcement of staff changes may concern the players, Yong Ha in an interview assured that the changes will not affect the game in any drastic way.

 Nexon reported the game has announced Korean original voices were added to Blue Archive Global version starting on July 23, 2024, on its 3rd anniversary for global.
 The following year, Nexon announced full Korean voice over for every scene in the main story starting from summer 2025, with Volume 1 updates being released on July 8 of that year and more planned afterwards.